leftthomas/FastSCNN/README.md

---crop_h                      Crop height for training images [default value is 1024] --crop_w                      Crop width for training images [default value is 2048] --batch_size                  Number of data for each batch to train [default value is 12] --epochs                      Number of sweeps over the dataset to train [default value is 1000]
+--crop_h                      Crop height for training images [default value is 1024] --crop_w                      Crop width for training images [default value is 2048] --batch_size                  Number of data for each batch to train [default value is 12] --save_step                   Number of steps to save predicted results [default value is 50] --epochs                      Number of sweeps over the dataset to train [default value is 1000]
 ```
 Set environment variable `CITYSCAPES_DATASET` and `CITYSCAPES_RESULTS` firstly, for example: